gotoiot/embed-iot-core/doc/observer/README.md

 docker run \
 --rm \
 --interactive \
---name beacons-scanner \
+--name blue-connection-observer \
 --net host \
---publish 5001:5000 \
 --volume "$PWD"/db:/app/db \
 --volume "$PWD"/src:/app/src \
-local/beacons-scanner:latest \
+local/blue-connection-observer:latest \
 python app.py
 ```

-In the command above you are running the Docker container with name `beacons-scanner`, running the container in `host` network (to enable access to bluetooth access), binding your host port 5001 into container port 5000, sharing the application db path (`"$PWD"/db`) into container db path (`/app/db`), sharing your source code folder (`"$PWD"/src`) into container source folder (`/app/src`), and running the `app.py` with python when container starts.
+In the command above you are running the Docker container with name `beacons-scanner`, running the container in `host` network (to enable access to bluetooth access), sharing the application db path (`"$PWD"/db`) into container db path (`/app/db`), sharing your source code folder (`"$PWD"/src`) into container source folder (`/app/src`), and running the `app.py` with python when container starts.

 Alternative, you can run the application executing `run_ibeacon_scanner.sh` in the root folder as follows, that will be the same as previous long docker command: